Eurynomus/zetta-dynamic-form/README.md

 ## How it Works
-The validation rules in your JSON input are automatically parsed and passed into `"react-hook-form's` `"rules` parameter.
+The validation rules in your JSON input are automatically parsed and passed into `react-hook-form's` `rules` parameter.
 Additional helper logic (`customValidation`) is applied via the `applyCustomValidation` utility.

 ## Custom Validation Types
 | Type       | Description                     | Pattern Used                   |